Attention A T users. To access the menus on this page please perform the following steps.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-Veteran patients can get their flu shot from their primary care clinic or you can simply ask for your flu shot at your next VA health care appointment.
+When available, Veteran patients will be able to get their flu shot from their primary care clinic or at their specialty care appointments.

-Veterans - you can also get your vaccine at any of our community locations .
+Veterans - when available, you can also get your flu vaccine at any of our community locations .

-Veterans enrolled in the VA health care system can now choose to get a no-cost flu shot at a local Walgreens.
+GET YOUR FLU SHOT AT WALGREENS Veterans enrolled in the VA health care system can now choose to get a no-cost flu shot at a local Walgreens.
 No appointment is required.
 Veteran patients may go to any Walgreens, tell the pharmacist they receive care at a VA facility and show their Veterans Identification Card and another form of photo ID to receive a flu shot.
-The Veteran also needs this letter.

 Who should get a flu shot?
 Influenza is a common, often miserable, illness that can cause serious health problems in some people.
 The Centers for Disease Control and Prevention** recommends that every person age 6 months of age and older should receive a flu shot every season.